Jc-alt logo

 return 0

-# keeps track of the furthest index we can reach in this layer.
+# While checking k layer, we track of the furthest index we can reach from this layer

 farthest = 0

-# problem guarantees we can always reach the last index,
+# We are guaranteed to reach the last index,

 for i in range(n-1):